MarkusKonk/specleanr/README.md

 4.  **Extract species environmental without outliers**

+**Threshold identification**

+After outlier removal, the threshold to classify a record as an absolute outlier and necessitates to be removed is pivotal in this workflow.
+Therefore we have developed three options for obtaining a threshold.
+A threshold is proportion of methods that flagged a record as an outlier to the total number of methods used.
+For example, if 10 methods are used, and a threshold of 0.7 is used, it indicates that a record flagged in at least methods will be highlighted as an outlier.
+In this package, developed three ways to identify the optimal threshold.

+- **Naive method**: where the user sets a value between 0.1 to 1.
+The method is subjective but using this method, its advisable to user a threshold beyond 0.6 to highlight records flagged in atleast more than 50% of the methods.
+- **Autothreshold** when the user sets **`autothreshold`** to TRUE in **`clean_data_extract()`**, it automatically searches a threshold between 0.5 to 1 and identifies a threshold with the mean number of records retained.
+- **loess method**: we apply local regression (locally estimated/weighted scatterplot smoothing) to identify the optimal threshold, a non-parametric smoothing method that uses local variability in the data (Cleveland & Loader, 1996; Loader, 2004).

 The **reference dataset** in **Step 2** and lists or outliers flagged by each method in **Step 3** are then used to retain the **clean dataset**.
 Under the hood, two approaches are implemented **1) absolute method**: